VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 - Normalization of read counts using trimmed mean of M values (TMM).
 - Organization of results into sub-directories.
 - Support for both Human and Mouse annotations.

-*Note:*
-- *This script aims to perform a "first pass" analysis (as required by the VCU BISR), for custom/complex analysis please contact our core and submit a Jira ticket*
-- *Currently, this script only supports pairwise comparisons.
-Multiple comparisons will be supported in later versions*
-- *We are actively developing this script to handle count data from any source.
-However, at this stage, the script works best in conjunction with the nf-core rnaseq pipeline and its output (merged counts).*

 ## Table of Contents
 - [Pipeline](#pipeline)